danzilio/danzilio.github.io/_posts/2016-05-04-rspec-for-ops-test-driven-design.md

 makes them more resilient and easier to maintain.

 ### Composition and Single Responsibility
-Now that we've written an interface for our code, let's talk about how to use that interface by employing composition.
 Composition is a practice where you combine discrete bits of code to achieve a desired behavior.
+Using composition along with classes that have a single responsibility, you can achieve complex behaviors that are easy to test, read, and extend.
 To illustrate, let's take a look at a bit of code with poor composition.

 ```puppet
 class ssh {